 “Members of Orchestra Victoria under the baton of Britten specialist Paul Kildea almost stole the show;

 every nuance was brought to the fore, providing exactly the right level of support for the singers.”

 “Immaculately conducted by Paul Kildea . . .
 On Saturday, every subtlety of Britten’s scoring could be heard . . .

 Kildea and Orchestra Victoria – splendid in their red tunics – were outstanding.”

 Michael Shmith, The Age

-Last year Paul conducted the Queensland Symphony Orchestra for Brisbane Festival and this year he returns to Australia to conduct the Adelaide Symphony Orchestra.
+Recently Kildea conducted the Queensland Symphony Orchestra for Brisbane Festival and made his debut with the Adelaide Symphony Orchestra.

 He has held artistic posts with the Aldeburgh and Perth festivals, and was Artistic Director of Four Winds in coastal New South Wales for the successful 2014 festival, in which he commissioned and conducted Kate Neal’s modernist orchestrations of Cole Porter songs for jazz singer Michelle Nicolle.
 As Artistic Director of Wigmore Hall he revitalized the hall’s artistic programming, commissioning numerous works from young composers and discovering and launching a number of brilliant young artists and careers.
 At Wigmore he also conducted a broad repertory, including the complete Mahler orchestral song cycles in a critically acclaimed series with mezzo soprano Ann Murray.

 Paul Kildea is managed by Graham Pushee: email@example.com